History of Bengal: Mughal Period

 The Mughal absorption of Bengal began with the Battle of Ghaghra in 1529, in which the Mughal army was led by the first Mughal emperor Babur.
 The second Mughal emperor Humayun occupied the Bengali capital Gaur for six months.
 The Battle of Tukaroi oversaw a similar fate for the Bengal Sultanate with Mughal victory and parts of Bengal was annexed by the Mughals and some other parts were annexed by the Koch Dynasty.
 Following the collapse of the Bengal Sultanate in the Battle of Raj Mahal in 1576, the Bengal region was brought under Mughal control as the Bengal Subah.

 Baro-Bhuyans (1576–1610)

 A confederation of twelve zamindar families resisted the expansion of the Mughal Empire during the 16th and 17th centuries.
 The zamindars included Muslims and Hindus.
-They were led by Isa Khan.
+They were led by Isa Khan of Bengal.
 Many prominent figures like the Bengali Hindu jessore king Pratapaditya rose up and carved their own kingdoms within the Bhati.
 The Baro-Bhuyans defeated the Mughal navy during several engagements in Bengal's rivers.
 Eventually, the Mughals subdued the zamindar rebellion and brought all of Bengal under imperial control.